 - The sensation of insomnia often is due to frequent nighttime awakening.
 For example, older people tend to be more easily wakened by noises than younger people.

 - Daytime napping is another cause of nighttime wakefulness.
 Older people are more likely to be sleepy during the day than younger people, but too much sleepiness during the day is not part of normal aging.

 - REM sleep is the stage in which muscles relax most completely.
 Dreaming occurs during REM sleep.

-- Non-REM sleep is subdivided into 4 stages.
-Stages 1 and 2 constitute light sleep; stages 3 and 4 are called deep sleep.
+- Non-REM sleep is subdivided into stages.
+Stages 1 and 2 constitute light sleep and stage 3 is called deep sleep.
 Deeper sleep generally is more refreshing.

 Sleep changes with age.
 Older people are less efficient sleepers and have different patterns of sleep than younger people.

 - The duration of REM sleep decreases somewhat with aging.

 - The duration of stage 1 sleep increases, as does the number of shifts into stage 1 sleep.
 Stages 3 decreases markedly with age in most people, especially men.
 In people aged 90 years or more, stage 3 may disappear completely.